tgirke/rcf/pages/manuals/manuals_linux-cluster_jobs.md

 ```

 Port 8080 (first) is the local port you will be using on your laptop.
-Port 8081 (second) is the remote port on pigeon that act as a bridge to the compute node.
+Port 8081 (second) is the remote port on the headnode that acts as a bridge to the compute node.

 After you have logged in with the above command, execute the following: